-On 25th August 2015, the Company announced that Takenaka Corporation ("TC") has awarded a contract to ASPL to provide air conditioning mechanical ventilation system ("ACMV") services for the proposed development at Terminal 1 Extension at Changi Airport ("T1E Sub-Contract") at an aggregate contract amount of \$14.7 million.
-In addition, on 24th October 2014, the Company announced that TC appointed ASPL as its sub-contractor for the project at Terminal 4 of the Singapore Changi airport ("T4 Sub-Contract") at an aggregate contract value of \$24.4 million.
+On 25th August 2015, the Company announced that Takenaka Corporation ("TC") has awarded a contract to its subsidiary, Acesian Star (S) Pte.
+Ltd. ("ASPL"), to provide air conditioning mechanical ventilation system ("ACMV") services for the proposed development at Terminal 1 Extension at Changi Airport ("T1E Sub-Contract") at an aggregate contract amount of \$14.7 million.
+In addition, on 9 October 2014, TC appointed ASPL as its sub-contractor for the project at Terminal 4 of the Singapore Changi Airport ("T4 Sub-Contract") at an aggregate contract walue of \$24.4 million.

-During the current financial year, disputes arose between ASPL and TC over the specification and scope of the contract.
+In 2016, disputes arose between ASPL and TC over the specification and scope of the contract.
 As a result, certain project and variation claims were not certified and payments were delayed.
-The board made an announcement on 7 October 2016 stating that they foresee adverse financial impact or consequence on the Group's operations if the outcome of the dispute for T4 sub-contract was unfavourable.
+The Board made an announcement on 7 October 2016 stating that they foresee adverse financial impact or consequence on the Group's operations if the outcome of the dispute in respect of T4 sub-contract was unfavourable.